dmbarbour/glas/docs/GlasApps.md

 ## Methods

-Applications are expressed as a collection of methods in the [program model](GlasProg.md).
-Useful methods include:
+Applications will provide a collection of methods to the runtime.
+Viable methods include:

 * 'settings' - guidance for runtime configuration.
 The runtime does not observe settings directly, instead providing access to settings when evaluating configuration options.
 * 'main' - a procedure representing the main application process.
 Is evaluated as a sequence of transactions, each using '%yield' to commit a step and '%fail' to abort a step.